moniabak/CucumberFramework/README.md

 To run the test there is TestRunner class in the `test/java/runners`.
 After test ends there is generated report in the `target/cucumber-report` folder.
 Report is generated as *json*, *xml* files and as *html* page.

+## Reporting
+To report tests results I used plugin pretty.
+There is configured json, html and xml report.
+Reports are generating in `target/cucumber-reports`.
+### Logging
+To make logs I used logback which is based on slf4j.
+Configure files are in `src/test/resources/` and `src/main/resources/config/`.
+Logs are going to `log` folder.